Harry Leon Wilson

 Harry Leon Wilson (May 1, 1867 – June 28, 1939) was an American novelist and dramatist best known for his novels Ruggles of Red Gap and Merton of the Movies.
 Another of his works, Bunker Bean, helped popularize the term "flapper".
+It was adapted into a play and film.
+Several of his other novels were also adapted to film, some more than once.

 Early life

 Harry Leon Wilson was born in Oregon, Illinois to Samuel and Adeline (née Kidder).
 His father was a newspaper publisher, and Harry learned to set type at an early age.
 He went to public schools and enjoyed reading Bret Harte and Mark Twain.
 He learned shorthand and secretarial skills.

-Career
+Biography and career

 Wilson left home at 16 and worked for the Union Pacific Railroad as a stenographer in Topeka, Kansas, Omaha, Nebraska, Denver, Colorado, and eventually he came to California in 1887.
 He was a contributor to the histories of Hubert Howe Bancroft, and became the private secretary to Virgil Bogue.

-In December 1886, Wilson's story The Elusive Dollar Bill was accepted by Puck magazine.
+In December 1886, Wilson's story "The Elusive Dollar Bill" was accepted by Puck magazine.
 He continued to contribute to Puck and became assistant editor in 1892.
 Henry Cuyler Bunner died in 1896 and Wilson replaced him as editor.
-The publication of The Spenders allowed Wilson to quit Puck in 1902 and devote himself full-time to writing.

-I had to live ten years in New York.
-It was then a simple town, with few street lights north of Forty-second street.
-Now the place is pretty terrible to me, perhaps the ugliest city in the world.
-I decided that the only way to get out of New York was to write a successful novel.
-So I tried with The Spenders and when I got a substantial advance from publishers, I quit my job and beat it for the high hills of Colorado.